 Actions to be taken if there is insufficiency of bids

-Congestion Management is the use of Replacement and Balancing Energy as described in the questions above including the calculation of MCPC and MCPE plus the actions taken for insufficient bids.
+Congestion Management is an integrated part of Replacement and Balancing Energy market clearing as described in the questions above including the calculation of MCPC and MCPE plus the actions taken for insufficient bids.

 RMR units are used when the market does not provide a solution to a localized voltage or congestion problem.
 RMR units are operated under the direction of ERCOT within the limitations in their contracts.
 RMR units may also be used in an Emergency Condition.
 The RMR owner may also sell Balancing Up Energy when ERCOT has brought the unit on line.

+The congestion management model is described in the MOS Market Analytical Function design document.

 Docket No. 23220